Henry Bruce, 2nd Baron Aberdare: Background

-Bruce was the eldest son of Henry Bruce, 1st Baron Aberdare, who had served as Home Secretary.
+Born in Merthyr Tydfil, Bruce was the eldest son of Henry Bruce, 1st Baron Aberdare, who had served as Home Secretary.
 His mother Annabella was his father's first wife and the daughter of Richard Beadon.
 He was educated at Rugby School and at the Friedrich Wilhelm University in Berlin.
 In 1895, he succeeded his father as baron.

 Career

 His military career, by virtue of his status in the nobility, was started early: he served in the Welch Regiment and became a major of the 3rd Battalion in 1899.
 A year later he was appointed its honorary lieutenant-colonel and in 1910 honorary colonel of the 5th Battalion.
 Later Bruce was promoted to lieutenant colonel of the 3rd Battalion.
 He was decorated with the Volunteer Decoration.

 Bruce was president of University College as well as of the National Museum Wales.
 He was a Justice of the Peace, assigned to Glamorgan and represented the county first as Deputy Lieutenant from December 1901, later as Vice Lord Lieutenant.

+He was a member of the London Survey Committee, a voluntary organisation publishing architectural surveys of the capital.

 Family

-He married Constance Mary, daughter of Hamilton Beckett on 10 February 1880.
+Bruce married Constance Mary, daughter of Hamilton Beckett on 10 February 1880.
 The couple had nine children together, five sons and four daughters.